List of state and territorial universities in the United States: District of Columbia

 Universities chartered by Congress (Congressional Charter) are not public state or territorial universities; they are private non-profit universities that do not grant in-state tuition discounts to District of Columbia residents unlike other government-funded state or territorial universities.
 The United States Federal Government provides tuition grants to District of Columbia residents through the DC Tuition Assistance Grant (DC TAG) towards the difference in price between in-state and out-of-state tuition at public four-year colleges/universities and private Historically Black Colleges and Universities throughout the U.S., Guam, and Puerto Rico.
-Small amounts of the grant can be used for Washington Metropolitan Area private universities within close proximate of the District.
+Small amounts of the grant can be used for Washington Metropolitan Area private universities within close proximity of the District.